aopolin-lv/aopolin-lv.github.io/_pages/about.md

 I am a second-year M.S. student at [Institute of Artifical Intellgence](http://iai.suda.edu.cn/) of [Soochow University](https://www.suda.edu.cn/), advised by Associate Prof. [Ziqiang Cao](https://scholar.google.com/citations?user=06ITfcEAAAAJ) and Prof. [Guohong Fu](https://www.semanticscholar.org/author/G.-Fu/2059275).
 I am so honour to work with them.
 Before, I received B.E in Software engineering from the same school.

 I am interested in natural language processing and curious about many of the issues involved.
-Before that, I started my research for more than a year and made some simple attempts on the Chinese Spell Checking task.
+Before that, I started my research for more than a year and made some simple attempts on the Chinese Spell Check task.
 In the future, I would like to investigate natural language processing more deeply and explore more from a cognitive perspective.

 At present, I am looking for Ph.d opportunites.
 Meanwhile, I want to cooperate with nice researchers and keep learning from them.
 On average, I spend 50+ hours per week in NLP related research.